abdulrahman-b0/HijrahDateTime/README.md

 - `HIJRAH_DATE` to parse and format the hijrah date in the format `yyyy-MM-dd`, which the main format for the `HijrahDate` class.
 For example, `1446-10-12`.

-- `HIJRAH_DATE_TIME` to parse and format the hijrah date and time in the format `yyyy-MM-ddTHH:mm:ss`, which the main format for the `HijrahDateTime` class.
+- `HIJRAH_DATE_TIME` to parse and format the hijrah date and time in the format `yyyy-MM-ddTHH:mm:ss`, which the main format for the `hijrahdatetime` class.
 For example, `1446-10-12T12:30:00`.

 - `HIJRAH_OFFSET_DATE` to parse and format the hijrah date with the offset in the format `yyyy-MM-ddZ`, which the main format for the `OffsetHijrahDate` class.
 For example, `1446-10-12+03:00`.